AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 * **Prefix**: single

   Value is the install destination directory.
+If the value is a relative path, it is taken as relative to the global prefix directory.
+That is, either the value passed to `--prefix` option or the default installation prefix.

 * **Sources_Subdir**: single